-Mr. Mahood (pronounced May-hood) is the President and Chief Executive Officer the San Jose Silicon Valley Chamber of Commerce, one of California’s largest chambers of commerce with nearly 1,400 members who employ roughly 275,000 employees throughout Silicon Valley.
-His extensive background as an executive in business operations spans over two decades in both the non-profit and for-profit sectors.
+Mr. Mahood (pronounced May-hood) is the President & CEO of the San Jose Silicon Valley Chamber of Commerce, representing nearly 1,400 member businesses that employ roughly 275,000 employees throughout Silicon Valley.
+His extensive background as an executive in business operations spans over three decades in both the for- and non-profit sectors.

-Dr. Christopher Thornberg is Founding Partner of Beacon Economics, LLC and widely considered to be one of California's leading economists.
+Christopher Thornberg is Founding Partner of Beacon Economics, LLC and widely considered to be one of the nation’s leading economists.
+He is also Director of the Center for Economic Forecasting and Development at UC Riverside’s School of Business Administration and an Adjunct Professor at the School.
 An expert in economic forecasting, regional economics, labor markets, economic policy, and real estate analysis, he was one of the earliest and most adamant predictors of the subprime mortgage market crash that began in 2007, and of the global economic recession that followed.
 Since 2006, he has served on the advisory board of Wall Street hedge fund, Paulson & Co.
-Inc. Between 2008 and 2012, he served as a chief economic advisor to the California State Controller John Chiang, and is Chair of the Controller's Council of Economic Advisors.
+Inc. In 2015, he was named to California State Treasurer John Chiang’s Council of Economic Advisors, the body that advises the Treasurer on emerging strengths and vulnerabilities within the state’s economy.
+From 2008 to 2012, he served as economic advisor to the California State Controller’s Office, and as Chair of then State Controller John Chiang’s Council of Economic Advisors.

 Dr. Thornberg has been involved in conducting research and developing analytic products for international clients that explore the trade and economic connections between the United States and the world.
-This has included analysis and speaking presentations regarding the impact the U.S. trading partners have on U.S. global competitiveness for the Centre for Investor Education in Melbourne Australia, and U.S. and international economic outlooks and their effect on global trade activity for the African Cashew Alliance in Cotonou, Benin.
-He has also conducted a number of special studies measuring the effect of important events on the economy, including the NAFTA treaty, the California electricity crisis, port security, California’s water transfer programs, and the terrorist attacks of September 11, 2001.
+This has included analysis and speaking presentations regarding the impact that U.S. trading partners have on U.S. global competitiveness for the Centre for Investor Education in Melbourne Australia, the state of U.S. and U.K. housing markets for the British Chamber of Commerce in Hong Kong, and U.S. and international economic outlooks and their effect on global trade activity for the African Cashew Alliance in Cotonou, Benin.
+He has also conducted a number of special studies measuring the effect of important events on the economy including the NAFTA treaty, the California electricity crisis, port security, California’s water transfer programs, and the terrorist attacks of September 11, 2001.

 A well-known media commentator, Dr. Thornberg has appeared on CNN and NPR and is regularly quoted in major national dailies including the Wall Street Journal and New York Times.